 It doesn't matter if a portion or all of that income was earned from investments or business activities carried on outside the United States.
 The income still must be reported.

 Having to report your worldwide income does not necessarily mean that the U.S. government will actually tax all of it, however.
 Various international treaties control whether or not you must pay U.S. taxes on income earned in other countries.
+It's also possible you will receive a tax credit for taxes you had to pay to a foreign country.
 If, however, you stay in the U.S. long enough to become a tax resident, you will have to at least report all income you have earned worldwide—a paperwork burden, if nothing else.